FHSA vs HBP

 Yes, you and your spouse can each open your own individual FHSA.
 You can then use those two FHSA accounts to buy the same qualifying home so long as you’re both first-time homebuyers.

 Connect with an advisor to find out what works best for your unique situation.
+An advisor can also address any questions or concerns you may have.

 Enter your postal code to find an advisor near you.